imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ##### `CodeEditor/`

 - `MonacoEditor.tsx`: Integrates the Monaco Editor, providing a rich code editing experience with TSX/JSX support.
 It exposes a ref to get the current code.
-Now includes support for multi-component examples with dropdown selection and fully controlled editor state.
+Includes support for multi-component examples with dropdown selection and fully controlled editor state, featuring a categorized example system separating Single Component and Multi Component examples.

 ##### `Inspector/`